NOSA: Native and Offloadable Sparse Attention: NOSA

-Finally, the attention output $\mathbf{a}_t \in \mathbb{R}^d$ is computed as
+Finally, the attention output $\mathbf{o}_t \in \mathbb{R}^d$ is computed as

-We observe that the selection process based on $\mathbf{S}_c^e$ is highly sensitive to numerical precision.
-Therefore, we omit the exponential ($\exp$) operation before token selection; that is, we select the top-$k$ indices based on ${s}_{c,\lfloor j / n_b \rfloor}^e$ rather than on $\exp(b_j)$.
+We observe that the query-agnostic selection is highly sensitive to numerical precision.
+Therefore, we omit the exponential ($\exp$) operation before token selection; that is, we select the top-$k$ indices based on pre-exponential importance score ${s}_{[j]}^e$ rather than on $\exp(b_j)$.
 Since this operation is deferred to the attention computation, we refer to this optimization as ED-DMA (Exp-Delayed DMA).
 As shown in the ablation studies in Section~\ref{sec:abl_alg}, ED-DMA yields the most stable and effective results, whereas alternative approaches lead to noticeably greater performance degradation.